 A final aspect of the Hertie approach is to ground our expertise in the sciences, in particular the social sciences.
 The scientific method establishes facts by sharing the observer's assumptions and allowing for rigorous scepticism, testing and experimentation communicated in an open and transparent debate.
 We are now living in the post-truth era, where claims about what is real or not can be based on all sorts of authoritative arguments and sometimes on nothing more than somebody waking up with a wild idea and finding an effective image to circulate it on social media.
-Donald Trump's wrong claims about injecting bleach in response to a Covid infection is just one of the most infamous examples thereof.
-To me, this is one of the truly most dangerous developments of our times, where sometimes lives are willingly sacrificed just so that somebody can win an argument.
+Donald Trump's incorrect claims about injecting bleach in response to a COVID-19 infection is just one of the most infamous examples thereof.
+To me, this is one of the truly most dangerous developments of our times: that lives are sometimes willingly sacrificed just so that somebody can win an argument.

 To be sure, the sciences cannot simply provide the right answers all of the time.
-The interpretation of data and conclusions differ from person to person, from question to question and from field to field.
-They only provide partial indications on the right way forward.
-In fact, scientific inquiry is a method of how to reduce uncertainty rather than an infallible decision-making tool.
+The interpretation of data and conclusions differs from person to person, from question to question and from field to field.
+They only provide partial indications of the right way forward.
+In fact, scientific enquiry is a method to reduce uncertainty rather than an infallible decision-making tool.
 But it is a shared and open framework guided by rules and standards, a process of mutual respect and the possibility to determine for yourself the conclusions others have reached.
 To learn about scientific perspectives and methods will allow you to think for yourself, to not be misguided by charlatans or gurus.
 This is why the social sciences are so central for us here at the Hertie School and beyond.
-We want you to dig deep into the questions you have by making all social sciences accessible to you.
-We want to show you the necessary guard rails for how to make claims of true and false.
-Science gives us a community of inquiry and cooperation, which can move us forward even in dark times.